* Coaster Enthusiasts of Canada *

 (Image: Tram Car)

 For the trolley and rail companies, weekend business became even more important once they switched to electricity from horse or other power.
 The electric companies usually charged a flat monthly fee regardless of how much power was used.
 If the trolley and rail companies were able to create business on the weekends, they could generate additional revenue while paying no extra for the electricity consumed.
-Thus, profits increased.
+Thus, profits would increase.

 Hanlan's Point Boat Dock and